F-Stack/f-stack/dpdk/doc/guides/prog_guide/efd_lib.rst

-1- EFD is based on collaborative research work between Intel and Carnegie Mellon University (CMU), interested readers can refer to the paper “Scaling Up Clustered Network Appliances with ScaleBricks;” Dong Zhou et al. at SIGCOMM 2015 (`http://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p241.pdf`) for more information.
+1- EFD is based on collaborative research work between Intel and Carnegie Mellon University (CMU), interested readers can refer to the paper "Scaling Up Clustered Network Appliances with ScaleBricks" Dong Zhou et al. at SIGCOMM 2015 (`http://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p241.pdf`) for more information.